traveltime-dev/leaflet-screenshot-capture/README.md

 - npm run dev
 - browse localhost:3000
 - Click 'Start capture' in top right corner to start a capture run

+Use node 16 or above, application was not tested on prior versions.